Ambulance Tasmania: Operations

-Emergency medical services are provided by 429 qualified and registered paramedics and intensive care paramedics.
-384 volunteer ambulance officers support service in some non-urban locations, either assisting paramedics or by providing first response to emergencies, delivering basic life support until paramedics arrive.
+Emergency medical services are provided by 461 qualified and registered paramedics and intensive care paramedics.
+388 volunteer ambulance officers support service in some non-urban locations, either assisting paramedics or by providing first response to emergencies, delivering basic life support until paramedics arrive.

-The service uses secondary triage nurses, along with extended care paramedics and community paramedics to provide patient assessment and medical services.
+The service uses secondary triage nurses, along with extended care and community paramedics to provide patient assessment and medical services.
 These services provide access to alternative services or be treated at home where an emergency ambulance response is not required.

 Patient Transport Officers provide non-emergency patient transport and inter-facility transfers for patients who are clinically stable, but who require basic clinical care and observation.

 Fixed-wing aero-medical retrievals and transfers are provided by the Royal Flying Doctor Service based in Launceston, using Ambulance Tasmania paramedics and doctors to transfer critically ill patients.

 Rotary-wing aero-medical retrievals and search and rescue services are provided by the Westpac Rescue Helicopter Service based in Hobart.
 It is a joint agency service delivered by Ambulance Tasmania doctors and paramedics, and aircrew and rescue specialised from Tasmania Police.
-Helicopters are provided under contract to the Tasmanian Government by Rotor-Lift Aviation.
-Services are operated using 3 MBB/Kawasaki BK 117 helicopters.
+Helicopters are provided under contract to the Tasmanian Government by StarFlight Australia.
+Services are operated using 3 Bell 412 helicopters.

 Fleet and equipment

-Ambulance Tasmania operates a fleet of 205 vehicles, including emergency ambulances, patient transport vehicles and operations support vehicles.
+Ambulance Tasmania operates a fleet of 208 vehicles, including emergency ambulances, patient transport vehicles and operations support vehicles.